Lecture notes on Machine Learning applications for global fits: Application: anomaly at Belle II Application: B+ -> K+ nu nu anomaly at Belle II

 \subsection{Light new physics: Axion-like particles}

-Axions are very light pseudoscalar particles that were proposed as a solution to the strong-CP problem caused by the fact that the neutron has a negligible dipolar magnetic moment.
+Axions are very light pseudoscalar particles that were proposed as a solution to the strong-CP problem, evidenced by the fact that the neutron has a negligible dipolar electric moment.
 Axion-like particles (ALPs) are also light (although not necessarily as light) pseudoscalar particles that arise naturally in many extensions of the SM.
 The most generic interaction of the ALP with SM fermions is given by

 where $a$ is the ALP, $q_i$ and $\ell_i$ are the $SU(2)$ doublets of left-handed quarks and leptons, and $u_i$, $d_i$ and $e_i$ are the $SU(2)$ singlets of right-handed up-type quarks, down-type quarks and charged leptons. $f_a$ is the decay constant of the ALP (with units of energy): since the operators have dimension 5, the interactions are not renormalizable, and the Lagrangian is an effective Lagrangian valid only up to energies $\Lambda \sim 4\pi f_a$.
 At higher energies, heavier particles will appear.